risitsahoo/vrinda-store-annual-sales-analysis-excel/readme.md

 - Identified top-performing channels and categories

 It demonstrates strong capabilities in **data analysis, visualization, and business intelligence storytelling**, making it suitable for Data Analyst and Business Analyst portfolios.

 ---

-## 🔮 Future Work & Recommendations
-Enhancements that can be added:

-- Convert the dashboard to **Power BI** for advanced interactivity
-- Build predictive sales models
-- Perform customer retention and cohort analysis
-- Use macros or Python for automation
-- Add profitability and inventory forecasting metrics

----